Saturday, March 21, 2026

 He took the Bible, thanked me, and we went our separate ways.
 I had a lot of explaining to do when I finally met up with Richard, but he seemed to understand even though he was not yet saved by trusting in the death, burial and resurrection of Jesus Christ (1 Corinthians 15:1-4) as the only Way to Heaven (John 14:6).
 Now I look forward to meeting the soldier in Heaven and hearing what transpired from my gift, for God’s Word will not return to Him empty!
 (Isaiah 55:11)

 Very recently, I had a similar, quite unexpected, answer to prayer.
-A ministry that Richard and I had undertaken several months previously had been unfruitful and confronted by spiritual warfare from many of those in leadership.
+A ministry that Richard and I had undertaken several months previously had been unfruitful and confronted by spiritual warfare.
 My question to God was, “Why did You bring us here for things to turn out like this?”

 “To prepare you for something else,” was His answer.
 My natural response was, “For what?”
 To which He replied, “To start a new church!”